8 May 2018

 You are unlikely to decouple a large and long-lived monolithic system in its entirety.
-More than a decade’s worth of spaghetti code is not going to be reorganised very quickly, particularly when there is on-going demand for new features or support incidents to deal with.
+These systems often based on a Gordian knot of database tables, stored procedures and spaghetti code that has been built up over ten years or more.
+This is not going to be re-organised very quickly, particularly when there is on-going demand for new features or support incidents to deal with.

 You rarely get given the opportunity to focus on transitioning an architecture to the exclusion of all else.
 You may have to get used to the idea that decomposing a monolith is a direction of travel rather than a clear destination.
 Your monolith is unlikely to ever disappear entirely.
 What you are really doing here is reducing the size of the problem, providing a means of delivering new features and solving old problems as you go.